XqFeng-Josie/XqFeng-Josie/README.md

 I’m deeply motivated by the potential of **multi-modal information** to improve our lives.
 My mission is to **bridge real-world needs with advanced AI systems**.

 * 🎓 I'm currently a **Master’s student in Artificial Intelligence** at the **University of Southern California (USC)**.
-* 💼 Previously, I spent **six years at Mobvoi**, where I focused on building AI-powered applications in speech, data, and intelligent agents.
+* 💼 Previously, I spent **6 years at Mobvoi**, where I focused on building AI-powered applications.
-* 🔬 My research interests focus on applying AI to real-world scenarios, particularly in large language model (LLM) agents, robotics, speech processing, data engineering, and evaluation/application.
+* 🔬 My research interests Generative AI, LLM-powered agents, Human-AI Collaboration, and AI for Science.
+My work emphasizes agents, speech, data, evaluation, and real-world applications.
 I have gained hands-on industry experience in these areas.
-* 📚 I’m committed to advancing the field through **rigorous study, impactful research, and collaborative innovation**.
+* 📚 I’m committed to advancing artificial intelligence through **rigorous research and practical innovation**.

 ---